vani071/vani071/README.md

 - 👋 Hi, I’m @vani071
 - 👀 I’m interested in Programming and System Architecture
-- 🌱 I’m currently learning Dockerize
+- 🌱 I’m currently learning AI agent and related tools
-- 💞️ I’m looking to collaborate on E-Commerce Solutions Project
+- 💞️ I'm looking for opportunities to work in Japan.

 <!---
 vani071/vani071 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.